bipio-server/bipio/README.md

 It's a RESTful JSON API that supports account level namespacing and multiple domains ([fqdn](http://en.wikipedia.org/wiki/Fully_qualified_domain_name)) per account.
 Clients authenticate over HTTP Basic.

 BipIO can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.

+Follow <a href="https://twitter.com/bipioapp" class="twitter-follow-button" data-show-count="false">@bipioapp</a> on Twitter for regular news and updates

 ### Concept